DavidGiraldoCode/p-Evaluating_Compute_Shaders_for_parallelized_obstacle_detection/sessions_notes.md

 - The GPU will have to create a simple ray definition and perform the intersection test.
 The origin of the ray is given by the `position` of the boid and the `direction` by the `velocity * reach`.
 - A new kernel is needed to perform the computations.
 The challenge will be to determine a balanced number of thread groups.
 - The simpliest implementation could be: Create an intersection test that goes from point `A` to point `B`, and render all the voxels that are intersected.

+## Session 2024-11-08: Simple ray-aabb intersection

+- **Objective:** Create an intersection test that goes from point `A` to point `B`, and render all the voxels that are intersected.